 Julian Randall is a Living Queer Black poet from Chicago.
-He has received fellowships from Cave Canem, CantoMundo, Callaloo, BOAAT and the Watering Hole.
+He has received fellowships from Cave Canem, CantoMundo, Callaloo, BOAAT, Tin House, Milkweed Editions, and The Watering Hole.
 Julian is the recipient of a Pushcart Prize.
-Julian is the winner of the 2019 Betty Berzon Emerging Writer Award from the Publishing Triangle.
-His poetry has been published in New York Times Magazine, Ploughshares, and POETRY and anthologized in The Breakbeat Poets Vol.4, Nepantla and Furious Flower.
-He has essays in Vibe, Black Nerd Problems and other venues.
+Julian is the winner of the 2019 Betty Berzon Emerging Writer Award from the Publishing Triangle and the 2019 Frederick Bock Prize.
+His poetry has been published in New York Times Magazine, Ploughshares, and POETRY and anthologized in The Breakbeat Poets Vol.4, Nepantla, and Furious Flower.
+He has essays in The Atlantic, Vibe, Black Nerd Problems, and other venues.
 He holds an MFA in Poetry from Ole Miss.
-His first book of poetry, Refuse (Pitt, Fall 2018), is the winner of the 2017 Cave Canem Poetry Prize and a finalist for the 2019 NAACP Image Award in Poetry.
+His first book, Refuse, won the Cave Canem Poetry Prize and was a finalist for an NAACP Image Award.
+He was also a contributor to the #1 New York Times-bestseller Black Boy Joy.
+His Middle-Grade novel is PILAR RAMIREZ AND THE ESCAPE FROM ZAFA (Holt, 2022).
 He talks a lot about poems and other things on Twitter at @JulianThePoet.